dojo/docs/dojox/calendar.rst

 ```````````````

 During the layout process, the events that are in the displayed time range are sorted according to the follwing comparison function:
-  * Events that starts first are placed first
+  * Events that start first are placed first,
   * If two events have the same start time, the longest is placed first.

 These simple rules allow to have nice looking layout when events are overlapping.